smwarsh/100-days-of-code/r2-log.md

 ### R2D27: Thu January 17, 2019

-**Today's progress**: I added a drop down box to choose a category and radio buttons to choose if the group is expense or income, and both of these things also save to the database when you hit Save.
+**Today's progress**: I added a dropdown box to choose a category and radio buttons to choose if the group is expense or income, and both of these things also save to the database when you hit Save.

 **Time spent coding**: 1h 18m

 **Thoughts**: There are so many more things to do now, to fix and edit what I've worked on today and yesterday.
-The price setter isn't working perfectly (it rounded a number incorrectly), I want to make the drop down box options dynamic so they show only expense or income categories depending on which option is selected, I want to style the radio buttons more, and I want to change the default of the drop down to not be a category.
+The price setter isn't working perfectly (it rounded a number incorrectly), I want to make the dropdown box options dynamic so it shows only expense or income categories depending on which option is selected, I want to style the radio buttons more, and I want to change the default of the dropdown to not be a category.
 I'm sure there is more but I'm exhausted and can't think.

 **Link to work**: [Thrift](https://github.com/smwarsh/thrift)

 ### R2D28: Fri January 18, 2019

 **Today's progress**: I fixed the incorrect rounding problem in the setter for price in the Transaction schema.
-I set a blank default option for the drop down box of categories.
+I set a blank default option for the dropdown box of categories.
 I researched both these things thoroughly, and I enjoyed [this article](https://hackernoon.com/understanding-the-problem-javascript-maths-2119d85dad2a) on why decimal math doesn't always work like you'd expect it to in JavaScript.

 **Time spent coding**: 58m